Merging stellar-mass binary black holes: Expected properties of merging systems

 \subsubsection{Mass ratios}

-The mass ratios of merging black hole binaries produced through the isolated binary evolution channel are likely to be on the equal side of $2:1$, because of the mass ratio constraints necessary to ensure stable mass transfer from the primary to the secondary and then dynamically unstable reverse mass transfer.
-However, mass ratios exceeding $2:1$ are expected to be more common at low metallicity \citep{Dominik:2012,Stevenson:2017}.
+The mass ratios of most merging black-hole binaries produced through the isolated binary evolution channel are likely to be on the equal side of $2:1$, because of the mass ratio constraints necessary to ensure stable mass transfer from the primary to the secondary and then dynamically unstable reverse mass transfer.
+However, mass ratios exceeding $2:1$ are expected to be more common at low metallicity \citep{Dominik:2012,Stevenson:2017}, and the strict mass ratio constraint may in fact apply to black-hole binaries that only experience stable mass transfer episodes \citep{vanSon:2021}.

-Dynamically formed binaries may also favor comparable masses because the heaviest black holes in a cluster are most likely to merge, though more extreme mass ratios are also possible if the globular cluster contains a particularly heavy stellar-mass black hole or a $\gtrsim 100 M_\odot$ intermediate-mass black hole \citep{Mandel:2008,Belczynski:2014VMS}.
+Dynamically formed binaries may also favour comparable masses because the heaviest black holes in a cluster are most likely to merge with each other following dynamical exchanges.
+However, more extreme mass ratios are also possible if the globular cluster contains a particularly heavy stellar-mass black hole or a $\gtrsim 100 M_\odot$ intermediate-mass black hole that merges with lower-mass black holes \citep{Mandel:2008,Belczynski:2014VMS}.

-Chemically homogeneous evolution has a much stronger preference for equal masses \citep{MandeldeMink:2016}. \citet{Marchant:2016} concluded that nearly equal-mass black holes would be produced from the evolution of systems that were in contact (shared mass) on the main sequence, before disengaging during subsequent phases of chemically homogeneous evolution and proceeding along the pathway sketched out in \autoref{sec:CHE}.
+Chemically homogeneous evolution has a much stronger preference for equal masses \citep{MandeldeMink:2016}. \citet{Marchant:2016} and \citet{Riley:2020} concluded that nearly equal-mass black holes would be produced from the evolution of systems that were in contact (shared mass) on the main sequence, before disengaging during subsequent phases of chemically homogeneous evolution and proceeding along the pathway sketched out in section \ref{form:CHE}.